 IPA members have access to a wealth of advice and information.
 They are able to check to see if their work is legally and regulatory compliant.
 They have access to range of specialists across all aspects of the agency business, and access to a full range of bespoke courses and industry qualifications.
 They can prove their creative prowess and strategic thinking credentials through the IPA's highly regarded award schemes, in particular the IPA Effectiveness Awards and Excellence in CPD Awards.
 They also have access to the IPA's thought-leadership programmes which cover industry communication models, brand building and measuring marketing payback.

-The IPA has created a range of materials in video, PowerPoint and Prezi formats which highlights the 10 reasons why clients are better off employing IPA member agencies.
-These resources are available to members to use in their creds and on their websites as they wish, and can be found here
+The IPA has created a PowerPoint presentation which highlights the 10 reasons why clients are better off employing IPA member agencies.
+Members can use this in their creds and on their websites as they wish.